Chantelle Richmond

 • V. Ambtman Smith (Current) Indigenous traditional healing spaces within hospital contexts: Examining relationships to health, healing and reconciliation

-• E. Beacock (Current) (joint-supervised) Southern Inuit determinants of health as defined by communities
+• E. Beacock (Current) Southern Inuit determinants of health as defined by communities

 • E. Huner (joint-supervised) (2021) Participatory Knowledge of Motion: Ezhianishinaabebimaadiziyaang mii sa ezhianishinaabeaadisokeyaang.
 The way in which we live, that is the way we write stories.